sindresorhus/map-obj/readme.md

 Type: `boolean | Function`<br>
 Default: `false`

-Recursing behaviour for nested objects and objects in arrays
+Recursing behavior for nested objects and objects in arrays.

 Deep Value can be boolean: